TooTallNate/node-stream-parser/README.md

 ### ._passthrough(n, cb)

   Passes through `n` bytes to the readable side of this stream untouched, then invokes `cb` once that amount has been passed through.
+This function is only defined when stream-parser is extending a `Transform` stream.

 [node-icecast]: https://github.com/TooTallNate/node-icecast
 [node-throttle]: https://github.com/TooTallNate/node-throttle